back

 cost, scheduling, and failure modes

-Consolidation is expensive relative to the hot path — a single dream cycle touches hundreds or thousands of rows, runs embedding comparisons, performs graph traversal, and invokes a local LLM for the REM-phase bisociation step.
+Consolidation is expensive relative to the hot path — a single cycle touches hundreds or thousands of rows, runs embedding comparisons, performs graph traversal, and invokes a local LLM for the REM-phase bisociation step.
 Running it on the critical path would blow up orient and wrap_up latency.
-The whole point of the idle-daemon trigger (§4.1) is to take this work offline and batch it behind the back of the agent.
+The whole point of the homeostatic trigger (§4.1) is to take this work offline and batch it behind the back of the agent.

 Failure modes and idempotency.
 Consolidation is designed to be crash-safe.
 Each phase writes to the database in its own transaction and records its progress in consolidation_events.
 If the process crashes mid-cycle: